 We are currently seeking applications for the Community Truancy Board.
-The application deadline is Friday, October 12.

 The Community Truancy Board (CTB) will partner with students and families to identify barriers, develop an action plan, and connect to resources that will improve school engagement, attendance and reduce the number of cases being referred to King County Juvenile/Truancy Court.